 Published: September 2019 | Author: Lizzie Jaray

 Recently, there have been more and more cases of businesses using Social Media and not being up to the Advertising Standards Authorities (ASA) standards.
 Ads that weren’t accurate, that overpromised or Influencers that were less than honest.
-The ASA released a new Advertising Standards Code effective from February this year that brings together a group of previous codes.
-This code applies to all advertisements placed in ANY media.
+The ASA released a new Advertising Standards Code effective from February 2018 that brings together a group of previous codes.
+This code applies to all digital and non-digital marketing and advertisements placed in ANY media.
 The purpose of the code is that;

 ‘All advertising must be legal, decent, honest and truthful and respect the principles of fair competition so that the public can have confidence in advertising.’

 You may have begun wondering whether your own digital marketing and Social Media advertising meets the guidelines or don’t know how to check or what to do.